 Attention cat lovers!
-The American Museum of the House Cat near Dillsboro opened in 2017.
+The American Museum of the House Cat near Dillsboro is not to be missed for a memorable vacation stop.
 Their two rooms are packed with 5,000+ cat related curiosities, including many rare and fascinating antiques.
 In fact, a bronze of the feline goddess Bastet dates back to 600 BC!
 This is a showcase of 30 years of collecting by Dr. Harold Sims - aka CatMan2.
 Proceeds fund his nearby no-kill cat shelter.
 It's open April-December.

-On most days, Harold will be there to share interesting tidbits about items that fascinate you.
-During your one-hour guided tour, see antique cat toys, collectibles from around the world, dolls, beer steins, cat art and even a Medieval petrified cat discovered in England.
+On many days, Harold is there to share interesting tidbits about items that fascinate you.
+During your guided tour, see antique cat toys, collectibles from around the world, dolls, beer steins, cat art and even a Medieval petrified cat discovered in England.
 We especially love the carousel cats and carnival related items.
 Above are some mid-century Italian ceramic "spaghetti" kitties.

 A big collection of wall art includes some Andy Warhols.
 This Cat Museum is one of only a few in the entire country dedicate to the love of felines.

 You don't have to be a crazy old cat lady to enjoy (although you will see one on display).
-This authentic, quirky roadside stop will be the highlight of many vacations to western North Carolina.
+This authentic, quirky roadside stop is the highlight of many trips to western North Carolina.

 Open April-December.
 Admission is $7.50/person, $2/children 6-12, under 6 free.
 Hours are Tuesday-Saturday 10 AM-5 PM and Sunday 12-5 PM.
 Last our begins at 4 PM.
 All profits from the museum go to the nearby Catman2 Shelter, a unique cage-free no-kill cat adoption center.
 Tours of the shelter available too.